GoraNetwork/doc/developing_algorand.rst

 For example, if a source provides many pieces of data from the same endpoint, it is more convenient to let the requester specify the ones they want than to define a separate source for each.
-This is achieved by *parametrizing* ``value_path`` property.
+This is achieved by *parametrizing* the ``value_path`` property.
 Setting it to ``##0`` in the oracle source definition will make Gora nodes take its value from 0'th argument of the request being served.
 Parameter placeholders can just as well be placed inside strings where